alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 spring.cloud.sentinel.datasource.converter means the name of spring bean that type is Converter.
 If the bean is not exists, will throw exception.

 Now datasource type support 4 categories: file, nacos, zk, apollo.
+If you want to using nacos, zk or apollo, you should add `sentinel-datasource-nacos`, `sentinel-datasource-zookeeper` or `sentinel-datasource-apollo` dependency.

 ### User-defined DataSource